sebasrock156/AsRock-X99-Opencore/README.md

 - System Boot ✅

-- USB Ports (All ports are 2.0)✅
+- USB Ports ✅ (Only 11 USB Ports may be work; MacOS have a limitation until CPU 22 lines for USB)

 - Screen ✅ (1336x768, 1080x1920)

 - Audio Card ✅ (Inputs and Outputs)

+- eSATA Port ✅ (If is empty: SATA3_3 on Extreme4 and Extreme6, SATA3_3 or SATA3_1 on Extreme11)

-- Ethernet ✅
+- Ethernet ✅ (Intel cards only)

-- PCI Express Ports (M.2 Port included, Nvmefix kext it's added)✅
+- PCI Express Ports ✅ (Less the ports: PCIE5 if M.2 NVMe is available on Extreme4 and Extreme6)

 - Sleep Mode ✅

-- Front COM Port (It's detected) ✅

 </details>